 Tip: Avoid backpacker area in Delhi, e.g.,Paharganj, as celebrations there can get rather unruly.

-Rajasthan Tourism organizes a special event for visitors on the lawns of Khasa Kothi Hotel on the morning of Holi.
-The event features local Rajasthani folk music and the colored powders.
+However, it has been cancelled since 2012, due to protest from animal rights groups.
+Rajasthan Tourism organizes a special event for visitors on the lawns of Khasa Kothi Hotel on the morning of Holi as an alternative of the Elephant Festival.
+The event features local Rajasthani folk music and the colored powders, but no elephants.
 You can take part in the event even you are not a guest of the hotel.
-Or there is an option of participating in Holi celebration at a local residence with festive lunch.

 Holi Festival in Agra